-The business and administrative studies faculty believes that a socially responsible institution should not limit the study of ethical issues only to several courses, but that such study should be an ongoing endeavor enhancing the experience of the student.
-To this end, the faculty is committed to making the study of ethical issues an integral part of our academic programs.
-They believe that by incorporating the study of ethics throughout the curriculum, students will find an additional relevance and reality to their studies and that this focus on ethics will help them to become more responsible and productive citizens, as well as exemplary alumni of NSU.
+The business and administrative studies faculty believe that a socially responsible institution should not limit the study of ethical issues only to several courses, but that such study should be an ongoing endeavor enhancing the experience of the student.
+To this end the faculty is committed to making the study of ethical issues an integral part of the academic programs.
+The faculty believe that by incorporating the study of ethics throughout the curriculum, students will find an additional relevance and reality to their studies, and this will help them become more responsible and productive citizens.